ManojGambhire/web_project_Restaurant/README.md

 # web_project_Restaurant
-This is Restaurant Management Project
+This is Restaurant Management Project.
+A Restaurants Management System using a web  restaurant operations by providing features like menu management,table allocation.